AlvaroAltamiranoM/Webscrapping-job-vacancies-in-Latin-America/README.md

 # Webscrapping-job-vacancies-in-Central-America

+#About
+This project webscrappes online job vacancies webpages in Central America.
+Its aim is twofold:
-Webscrapping job vacancies in Central America's northern triangle to create a vacancies time series and apply ML to create skill contents variables/indicators
+(i) to create a vacancies time series, and
+(ii) to apply ML to create skill contents variables/indicators from that data.